ScooloV/bbpedia/docs/core_rules.md

 players - no players can be placed in the Reserves box if fewer than 11 players are available.

-The kicking team set up firrst, followed by the receiving team, as
+The kicking team set up first, followed by the receiving team, as
 follows:

-« Both teams set up fully within the area between their own End Zone and the Line of Scrimmage.
+* Both teams set up fully within the area between their own End Zone and the Line of Scrimmage.
 Neither team may set up any players beyond the Line of Scrimmage in the opposition's half.

-« Each team can set up a maximum of two players in each Wide Zone.
+* Each team can set up a maximum of two players in each Wide Zone.
   In other words, each team can set up four players in Wide Zones, providing

 they are split equally with two players per Widezone.

-« A team must set up a minimum of three players in squares within the
+* A team must set up a minimum of three players in squares within the

 Centre Field, directly adjacent to the Line of Scrimmage.